MHM-IT-TEAM/mhm_laravel/README.md

 The web application is a laravel application containing php and java script parts.
 It runs with the apache webserver and mysql database, together in xampp.

-This guide will lead you through the setup and installation
+This guide will lead you through the setup and installation.

 ## Which Software I need to install?